Selecting HTML Elements - 2

 document.getElementsByClassName()

-is a method used to select all elements in HTML with a specific class
+is a method used to select all elements in HTML that have a specific class

 attribute.

-Imagine you're in a store and want to find all products of a certain brand.
-A class
+Imagine you want to find all products of a specific brand in a store.
+The class

-is like that brand, used to group multiple elements with the same style or function.
+is like the brand, used to group multiple elements with the same style or functionality.

 <div class="highlighted">div element</div>